Promoting Sustainability with Materials Manufacturers and Production Contractors

 Joined Sedex, the Supplier Ethical Data Exchange

 Headquartered in the United Kingdom, Sedex is a not-for-profit organization that provides the world’s largest platform for managing and sharing ethical supply chain data, with the aim of establishing ethical and responsible business practices in global supply chains.
 Lion joined Sedex as an AB member at the end of 2019 in order to further reduce social and environmental risk in its purchasing.
 We encourage our suppliers to join Sedex to reduce the burden of self-checks and request that they use the platform provided by Sedex to submit their annual self-check responses.
-Of Lion’s 90 key suppliers, five are using the Sedex platform (as of December 31, 2020).
+Of Lion’s 90 key suppliers, 15 are using the Sedex platform (as of October 31, 2021).
 Going forward, we will continue to reinforce and enhance supplier management and risk management.

 Employee Training on Sustainable Procurement